-Cynsations is the official blog of New York Times bestselling author Cynthia Leitich Smith.
-The blog launched in 2004, in part to update her own readers and in part as an extension of Children's & YA Lit Resources and Goodies for Writers, both hosted at Cynthia's official author site.
+It launched in 2004, in part to update readers on her own writing and in part as an extension of Children's and YA Literature Resources and Writer Resources, both hosted at Cynthia's official author site.

-Cynsations is a source for conversations, publishing information, literacy and free speech advocacy, writer resources, inspiration, bookseller-librarian-teacher appreciation, news in children's and young adult literature, and author outreach.
+The blog is a source for conversations, publishing information, writer resources and inspiration, bookseller-librarian-teacher appreciation, news in children's and young adult literature/publishing, and author outreach.

 The tone of the blog is positive and uplifting.
-This is not a forum for rants, sneers or doomsday predictions.
-Rather, it's a resource for those seeking the wisdom and tools to facilitate forward movement and success, defined broadly.
+It's primarily a resource for those writers seeking the insights and tools to facilitate forward movement and success, defined broadly.

 Guest articles are written by members of the children's-YA writing, literature, media and publishing community.
-Cynsations doesn't solicit or accept posts from outside freelance contributors (but best wishes with your writing lives!).
+Cynsations doesn't solicit or accept posts from outside freelance contributors.

-Readers must be at least 13 years of age to enter to win a giveaway.
-Cynthia is happy to send your prize in care of a parent's work address, book club coordinator, youth group leader, teacher or school/public librarian (ask first).
+To enter a giveaway, readers must be at least 13 years of age.
+Prizes may be sent in care of a parent/guardian's work address, book club coordinator, youth group leader, teacher or school/public librarian (ask first).